-Working with customers on issues of business resilience, for example, creating or refining business continuity plans, is central to determining what length of indemnity period they will need.
+Working on issues of business resilience, for example, creating or refining business continuity plans, is central to determining what length of indemnity period they will need.

-“You need to identify their exposures and how they would respond to a loss before you can start setting a suitable indemnity period,” says Ian Dunbar, Risk Engineer at Zurich.
-“Every customer’s resilience and post-loss actions will be different, so only by looking at their business continuity management and planning can you piece together possible loss scenarios, and therefore determine the length of time it would take for them to recover.”
+“You need to identify exposures and how you would respond to a loss before you can start setting a suitable indemnity period,” says Ian Dunbar, Risk Engineer at Zurich.
+“Every customer’s resilience and post-loss actions will be different, so only by looking at business continuity management and planning can you piece together possible loss scenarios, and therefore determine the length of time it would take to recover.”

 How we can help

-Business interruption is recognised as a particularly difficult area for both brokers and customers, with an estimated 40% of policies thought to be underinsured.
+Business interruption is recognised as a particularly difficult area, with an estimated 40% of policies thought to be underinsured.

-To help your customers minimise the potential for underinsurance, we offer a range of information and tools, such as our innovative Business Interruption Calculator.
+To minimise the potential for underinsurance, we offer a range of information and tools, such as our innovative Business Interruption Calculator.

 For more details about how we can help, or to gain access to our Business Interruption Calculator, please speak to your local Zurich contact.